nlm-irp-jianglab/ProkFunFind/docs/source/index.rst

    #.
 Define the essential and non essential components of the overall function of interest.

+#.
+Perform the search for the functions in your genomes of interest using ProkFunFind

+#.
+Analyze the search results

+  #.
+Assess completness of function in different organisms

+  #.
+Identify potential gene clusters

+  #.
+Analyze species distribution

 .. toctree::
    :maxdepth: 2
    :caption: Contents: